4MaxR/chapel-www/src/content/getinvolved.md

   - from the `$CHPL_HOME/examples/` directory
   - from the website's [front page](/)
   - from the examples [page](/examples) and [repo](https://github.com/chapel-lang/ChapelExamplesAndTeachingMaterials)
+- Pair-program with a Chapel developer to explore writing code patterns of interest
 - [Learn](/learn) Chapel
 - Write your own applications in Chapel
 - Share your work with the community by